HistoryThis section has been translated automatically.

 Mostly face (cheeks, forehead, nose), auricles, but also hairy head, chest, rarely trunk and extremities.

 Clinical featuresThis section has been translated automatically.

 Sharply demarcated, 1.0-10.0 cm large, solitary, few or multiple, homogeneously reddened, scaly, usually only slightly elevated, but clearly indurated red plaques.
-Peripheral growth may result in circular, sometimes annular, structures with a fading scarred center(atrophy of follicular ostia; look for it carefully!) and a peripheral zone of progression.
+Peripheral growth may result in circular, sometimes annular, structures with a flaking scarred center(atrophy of follicular ostia; look for it carefully!) and peripheral zone of progression.
 Possibly confluence of the foci.
 Typical is a hypersensitivity of the inflammatory zone (recommendation: brush with light spatula pressure from the healthy skin into the diseased skin).
-In the scarring centre of the discoid foci, depigmentation, hyperpigmentation and/or telangiectasia are also seen.
+In the scarring center of the discoid foci, depigmentation, hyperpigmentation and/or telangiectasia are also seen.
 Solitary or multiple, hypersensitive foci of alopecia with central scarring and, depending on the activity, peripheral inflammatory progression zone appear at the capillitium.
 S.a.u:

 - Alopecia, scarring

 - Lupus erythematosus tumidus

 - Lupus erythematosus verrucosus.

 Characteristic of discoid lupus erythematosus on reflected light microscopy are follicular hyperkeratosis in the foci, and hyperesthesia when the foci are touched(tapestry nail phenomenon).